 The Lee Brown Coye collection at Picker Art Gallery (working title)

 This exhibition will feature the best examples of paintings, drawings, sculptures, and jewelry from the Picker Art Gallery’s collection of works by native central New York artist Lee Brown Coye (1907–1981).
 The Picker Art Gallery holds a large collection of artworks by Coye, most of which have never been exhibited or published.
-Although most well-known for his illustrations for pulp horror publications, Coye was a versatile artist who produced numerous landscape paintings and drawings in an American regionalist styles, as well as small sculptures and jewelry.
+Although most well-known for his illustrations for pulp horror publications, Coye was a versatile artist who produced numerous landscape paintings and drawings in an American regionalist style, as well as small sculptures and jewelry.
 The exhibition will feature key works from Coye’s career as an illustrator selected from the Picker Art Gallery collection and other regional collections.
 The exhibition not only offers an opportunity to reassess Coye’s position within the history of American illustration and to examine his influence on contemporary visual culture surrounding horror, science fiction, and fantasy, but by probing beyond his illustrations, reveals a fuller picture of Coye as an artist.

 Revolutionary Chinese Woodcuts